ackermannQ/kodereview/content/blog/introduction-to-reactjs/index.md

 ![First react application](./firstReactApp.PNG)

-Congrat's these are you first react components up and live!
+Congrat's these are your first react components up and live!

 We will start the implementation of the Post component.